Image Gallery and Context-Dependent Images

 DevExpress WinForms controls support both traditional raster and vector (SVG) images.
 Raster images are more frequently used, but become blurry on high DPI screens.
 Vector images can be resized with no quality loss.

-Images of both types are generally set via the ImageOptions properties group.
+Images of both types are generally set from the ImageOptions properties group.

 simpleButton1.ImageOptions.SvgImage = SampleApp.Properties.Resources.security_high; simpleButton2.ImageOptions.Image = SampleApp.Properties.Resources.Apple;